 - Developing crop performance models for novel forage crops.

 Our students are from equally varied backgrounds, including Zimbabwe, Italy, India, Spain, Jordan and the UK, to name but a few.

 How to apply

-We welcome enquiries from anyone with the funding, ambition and enthusiasm required to meet the challenges of postgraduate research and who will make a significant contribution to our research environment.
-Funded opportunities are advertised from time to time on the jobs section of the University website.
-If, however, you can fund yourself and are interested in joining our research teams, please complete both the application and reference forms, and send evidence of funding for consideration by the Chairman of the Research Committee, Dr John Conway (firstname.lastname@example.org).
+We do not offer any scholarships or bursaries for research degrees; if you have the funding to cover tuition fees and project costs as well as your own living costs, the ambition and enthusiasm required to meet the challenges of postgraduate research and feel you can make a significant contribution to our research environment, please complete both the application and reference forms, and send evidence of funding for consideration by the Chairman of the Research Committee, Dr John Conway (firstname.lastname@example.org).